What is obeticholic acid?

 Maximum dose: 10 mg/day

-Uses: For the treatment of primary biliary cholangitis:
+For the treatment of primary biliary cholangitis (PBC):

--In combination with UDCA in adults with an inadequate response to UDCA
+-In patients without cirrhosis in combination with ursodeoxycholic acid (UDCA) with an inadequate to UDCA OR as monotherapy in patients

 What other drugs will affect obeticholic acid?